JeffMv/OCCourseDownloader/README.md

 **Python dependencies**

-You can install python dependencies with one command: `pip install requests bs4 lxml tomd`.
+You can install python dependencies with one command: `pip install requests bs4 lxml tomd requests_download progressbar`.

 Otherwise, you can do it one by one.